nevermined-io/docs-legacy/docs/architecture/specs/compute/README.md

 1. The CONSUMER locks the payment on-chain through the `LockPaymentCondition` Smart Contract

-1. The PROVIDER via GATEWAY, receives the `LockReward.Fulfilled` event where he/she is the provider for this agreement
+1. The PROVIDER via GATEWAY, receives the `LockPayment.Fulfilled` event where he/she is the provider for this agreement

 1. The PROVIDER grants the execution permissions for the computation on-chain calling the `executeComputeCondition.Fullfill` method